Neural-Systems-at-UIO/LocaliZoom/Docs/installation.rst

 **Citation of the atlases embedded in the tool**

-Localizoom is displaying the following reference atlases:
+LocaliZoom is displaying the following reference atlases:

 +--------------------------------------------------+
 |Allen Mouse Brain Atlas version 3 2015            |